 Edward VIII was the price of Wales and the museum was dedicated to him when he made a visit to Mumbai.
 The idea to build it as a museum was initiated in the year 1904.
 The Prince of Wales laid its foundation in 1905.
 The ‘crescent site’ or a strip of land was granted to the museum by the govt. of Mumbai Presidency.
 George Willet was the architect to design it and created it in 1915 and was then open to the public.

 The structure used is of the British era and is one of the city’s best heritages restored.
-Indo- saracenic architectural style has been used to build it.
-Islamic and Gujrati design has been combined to create such a fabulous look.
+Indo- Saracenic architectural style has been used to build it.
+Islamic and Gujarati design has been combined to create such a fabulous look.
 English brickwork could also be seen in addition to the above style.
 The Mughal dome in white color has added up to the charm.
 The museum is built over an area of 12.000 square feet.
 There are other small domes surrounding the main dome.
-Railings, columns and balconies are part of the beautification.
+Railings, columns, and balconies are part of the beautification.
 The temple has been modified and renewed in the year 2008 and with those new 5 galleries; a studio for conservation with a seminar room has been included.
 A library is also there inside it.
 Lush green gardens are seen as a border that is a marked beauty of the museum.
 Lattice and stone work increase the royalty of the museum.
 The museum stands in South Mumbai near the popular Gateway of India.
 It was named after the Marathi Empire, Shivaji.
-The museum has been divided into 3 parts, namely archeology section, natural history section and art section.
+The museum has been divided into 3 parts, namely the archeology section, the natural history section, and the art section.
 Nearby attractions include Elephant caves and Mahakali caves.
 The museum reveals the rich past and ancient glory of India.

 When to go